 My name is Kari A. Flickinger.
 While I spent my childhood wandering aimlessly through the mountains of Northern California, I have ultimately ended my de-evolved quest somewhere near the sea.
 I currently work as a freelance writer in the San Francisco Bay Area.
 My writing has been nominated for Best of the Net and the Rhysling Award.
 I am a regular contributor for Headline Poetry & Press and a reader for Palette Poetry When I am not writing, I play my guitar to my unreasonably large Highlander cat, Bear.
-Due to my obsessive personality, I occasionally over-analyze the details of neighboring trees.

 With roots in folklore, various mythologies, and modern pop-culture—especially music, my writing explores the implications of reader reception, feminism, socioeconomic inequality, the physics of time, and a broad technological discourse.
 I live with Fibromyalgia and Bipolar I, and these often creep into my writing, as well.
 Occasionally, I write love poems and these mean nothing.

 My writing has appeared in, or is forthcoming from: